Why is the Settlement for My Car Accident Taking So Long?

 File a Personal Injury Lawsuit

 The “clock” for Maryland’s statute of limitations starts on the date of the accident.
-There is an exception for wrongful death cases as the statute of limitations clock begins on the date the victim was declared deceased.
-Even if you think your case may be beyond the statute of limitations, it is still always a good idea to consult with an experienced car accident lawyer.
-There are sometimes exceptions where people may be eligible to file beyond the statute of limitations.
+There is an exception for wrongful death cases, as the statute of limitations clock begins on the date the victim was declared deceased.
+Even if you think your case may be beyond the statute of limitations, consulting with an experienced car accident lawyer is always a good idea.

 Some car accident claim cases are resolved very quickly, within four to six months, but others can continue for two or more years before the case is concluded.
 We will dive a little deeper into the causes of delays in the next section.